Dead or Alive Or: Plot

 Daryl, aided by Rosita, Tara, and Siddiq, leads the survivors from the destroyed Alexandria Safe-Zone toward the Hilltop while avoiding Savior patrols who are under orders to seek them out by Negan.
 Dwight, a former Savior that has helped the Alexandrians, guides them using his knowledge of the area, but most remain cautious of his advice, since he was previously a member of the Saviors.

 Elsewhere, Dr. Harlan Carson helps the ill Gabriel to escape the Saviors' Sanctuary, but Gabriel's fever, which affects his eyesight, makes them lose their way.
-Gabriel relies on his faith in God against Dr. Carson's advice, leading them to an abandoned house where they happen to find antibiotics to treat Gabriel to treat his fever, but Gabriel will still likely go blind without additional help.
+Gabriel relies on his faith in God against Dr. Carson's advice, leading them to an abandoned house where they happen to find antibiotics to treat Gabriel's fever.
+But he will still likely go blind without additional help.
 After accidentally breaking open a piggy bank, they discover car keys and a map to Hilltop (when it was a museum).

 Daryl's group come to find the safest route is to cross through a swamp, and Daryl puts Tara in charge of protecting the survivors while he, Rosita, and Siddiq kill the many walkers half-submerged in the swamp.
 Tara sees some walkers a distance away, and convinces Dwight to help, but this is a ruse to get him away from the group and kill him.
 Dwight pleads for her to let him go, apologizing for killing her girlfriend, Denise, but she fires a shot and he runs off.
 However, as she catches up to him, they see a group of Saviors approaching.
 As the Saviors come closer to where they are hiding, and with Tara's gun pointed at Dwight, he quickly walks out of the brush and approaches the group, acting as if he managed to escape and reunite with the Saviors.
 He then draws the patrol away from the Alexandria group, telling them that no Alexandrians could be in the swamp area, since he'd just come from there.
 When Tara returns to the group, Daryl scolds her, fearing Dwight could tell Negan everything, but Tara explains that she now trusts Dwight, and that he would not do so.